joaks1/fragcoalsim/README.md

 fragcoalsim
 ============

-A package for coalescent simulations of fragmentation
+A package for coalescent expectations and simulations of fragmentation.

-This is a work in progess...
+See `example` directory for an example of how to use fragcoalsim (`example/pitracer-cmd.sh`) and the output that is generated.

 Acknowledgments
 ================